 What is the White Villages Route and What Are the Pueblos Blancos

-The White Villages Route is a stunning drive that runs through 19 municipalities in southern Spain.
+The White Villages Route is a stunning drive that runs through 19 municipalities in Andalucía in southern Spain.
 As the name suggests, the route passes through beautiful villages and towns characterised by the white houses painted with lime to protect against the heat.

 Bright white villages cascade from ancient castles down mountains in the lush Andalucían countryside.
 Some emerge from beneath the rock face of the landscape; each has its own unique characteristics and heritage.

 The area, settled since prehistoric times, has an extraordinary heritage– Prehistoric cave paintings and towns that still have occupied cave dwellings, Moorish influences, fortified castles and magnificent Gothic, Renaissance and Baroque cathedrals.
 The area is also known for its typical and delicious gastronomy.